European Horizons

-European Horizons is a youth-led atlanticist policy incubator whose stated mission is “to foster a stronger transatlantic bond and a more united Europe,” which the organization sees as cornerstones of a future underpinned by democracy, equality, and freedom.
+European Horizons is a Atlanticist incubator with a mission to foster stronger transatlantic bonds and a more united Europe.
+The organization emphasizes democracy, equality, and freedom.
+European Horizons' advisory board has included notable figures such as Pascal Lamy, Klaus Welle, and Jean-Claude Trichet.

-By bringing together students, young professionals, and notable members of academia, government, and the private sector, European Horizons provides opportunities to engage in a intergenerational dialogue regarding the future of Europe and transatlantic relations.
+The organization connects students, young professionals, and experts from academia, government, and the private sector, facilitating intergenerational dialogue on the future of Europe and transatlantic relations.

 The organization was founded at Yale University in 2015 and is supported by the European Commission through the Erasmus+ Programme.

 History

 European Horizons (often abbreviated EuH) was founded in February 2015 at the inaugural European Student Conference (ESC) at Yale University, with the encouragement of policy-makers, such as Pascal Lamy, Tony Blair, David O'Sullivan, and Erhard Busek, and professors, such as David R. Cameron, Jolyon Howorth, and Vivien Schmidt.
 The participants' policy ideas were referenced in international media, such as on Euractiv in an op-ed with Wolfgang Petritsch and an interview with David O'Sullivan.